-When you have a web application that needs to use IP addresses of the client, you can either use transparency or enable the X-Forwarded-For feature on the LoadMaster.
+When a web application requires the IP address of the client, either transparency or the X-Forwarded-For feature can be used in the LoadMaster.

-The most important issue is that the IP address of the client connecting to your web server is always that of the LoadMaster and not that of the client connecting.
+The most important issue is that the IP address of the client connecting to the web server is always that of the LoadMaster and not of the connecting client.

-The user connects to the LoadMaster and the LoadMaster connects to your web application; therefore, your web application always sees the same IP address.
+The user connects to the LoadMaster and the LoadMaster connects to the web application; therefore, the web application always sees the same IP address.

 IP addresses are used for all kinds of security measures.
 They are used for seeding secret strings in cookies in PHP.
 They are used for performing flood detection.
 They are used for brute force detection and lockouts.
 IP addresses are used all the time.
 But what happens when all the IP addresses look the same?

-To work around that, there is a header called the X-Forwarded-For header, that can look like a lot of random things.
+To work around that, there is a header called X-Forwarded-For, that can look like a lot of random things.
 It can look like any of the following:

-The LoadMaster appends the IP address of the user who is connecting to them onto the end of the string that they receive (or create a new string if there is not one already) and pass that to the web-server.
+The LoadMaster appends the IP address of the user that is connecting to the end of the X-Forwarded-For header that is received (or create a new string if there is not one already) and pass that to the web-server.

 The web-server then takes that information and parses apart the string to grab the last IP address and intelligently replaces the IP address of the proxy with the IP address listed in the X-Forwarded-For header.